 The first thing you need to know about how to copyright a pen name, is deciding if you are going to give the Copyright Office your legal name in addition to your pen name.
 If you give the Copyright Office your legal name in addition to your pen name, your name cannot ever be removed and you receive copyright protection for your entire life plus 70 years after that.

 If you decide to keep your legal name off the legal papers, you can add it later and your work receives copyright for either 95 years from the time it was published or 120 years from the time it was written.

 Either option is viable, but it is important to remember that using only a pen name can cause issues with reprint rights, your family’s inheritance of the rights, and your royalty payments.
 As with any legal documents, it is best to visit a lawyer to discuss your options.

 Another important thing to know when learning how to copyright a pen name, is that pre-registration can be very useful to you.
 Pre-registration allows you to sue for copyright infringement while you are still writing your book.
 If you are writing a book in a popular genre, pre-registration is something to consider.

-For example, dystopian novels are very popular right now thanks to the Hunger Games series.
-If you were writing a dystopian novel and were worried someone else might write the same basis as your story, you would want to pre-register.
+For example, dystopian novels are very popular right now.
+If you were writing a dystopian novel and felt vulnerable to pre-distribution infringement, you could file pre-registration.
 Pre-registration is especially helpful when using a pen name because you are getting a jump start on your copyright, thereby protecting your new pen name earlier rather than later.

 The next step for copyrighting your work, and therefore your pen name, is filing your registration with the Copyright Office.
 You can either submit it using the online electronic Copyright Office, you can download a fill-in Form CO and submit it, or you can go to the Copyright Office and submit a paper registration.